 Many people know Colonel Sanders as the founder of Kentucky Fried Chicken (KFC).

-But what they do not know is that the life of him was full of struggle from the day he was born.
-Let us learn about the incredible journey of Colonel Sanders who faced hardships and overcame them to come up with one of the famous fast food joints in the world.
+But what they do not know is that his life was full of struggle from the day he was born.
+Let us learn about the incredible journey of Colonel Sanders who faced hardships and overcame them to come up with one of the most famous fast-food joints in the world.

 Early Life Of Colonel Sanders

 Colonel Harland Sanders was born on September 9, 1890, in Henryville, Indiana.
-At the age of 6 his father died and after that, he was responsible for taking care of his younger brother and sister.
+At the age of 6, his father died and after that, he was responsible for taking care of his younger brother and sister.
 His mother was out on work for many days.
 He has changed many jobs in his life lifetime.
-Until the time he was 10 he did many odd jobs including farmer, streetcar conductor, railroad fireman and insurance salesman.
-Unfortunately, by the age of 16, he left his school and he got married at age of 18.
+Until the time he was 10 he did many odd jobs including farmer, streetcar conductor, railroad fireman, and insurance salesman.
+Unfortunately, by the age of 16, he left his school and got married at the age of 18.

 His struggles

 He had also joined the army but was removed from there.
-His wife and children shifted to his parents home.
+His wife and children shifted to his parent’s home.
 Harland had two daughters.
 He was removed from many jobs.
-When he started earning some good amount of money he convinced his family to come back home.
+When he started earning a good amount of money he convinced his family to come back home.

 Before he got retired at the age of 65 he used to work at a restaurant for many years.
 At that time too he was penniless.
 He got the first social security check of one hundred and five dollars on his retirement.